woodxiang/supreium-headless-gl/README.md

 And you are good to go!

-Prebuilt binaries are generally available for LTS node versions (e.g. 18, 20, 22) until they reach EOL.
+Prebuilt binaries are generally available for LTS node versions (e.g. 20, 22, 24) until they reach EOL.
 If your system is not supported, then please see the [development](#system-dependencies) section on how to configure your build environment.
 Patches to improve support are always welcome!

 ## Supported platforms and Node.js versions

 gl runs on Linux, macOS, and Windows.

-Node.js versions 18 and up are supported.
+Node.js versions 20 and up are tested and supported.
+Earlier versions may still function, however.

 ## API